Proxy Service Configuration

 Introduction

 The proxy service is an API-Gateway for the ownCloud Infinite Scale microservices.
 Every HTTP request goes through this service.
 Authentication, logging and other preprocessing of requests also happens here.
-Mechanisms like request rate limiting or intrusion prevention are not included in the proxy service and must be set up in front like with an external reverse proxy.
+Mechanisms like request rate limiting or intrusion prevention are not included in the proxy service and must be set up in front of an external reverse proxy.

 See the Developer Documentation for details if you want to write your own extensions and need to change or add routes to endpoints.